 14. 8% of All Sold US Online Consumer Goods are Through Instacart

-This means that Instacart holds 8% of market share in terms of grocery stores.
-With so many grocery stores out in the industry this number is a lot, especially when considering the hundreds of thousands in the US alone.
+Instacart holds 8% of the market share for grocery stores, a number that when you consider the hundreds of thousands of grocery stores in the US market alone.

 15. $1 Million was Invested to Support Internal Teams for Diverse Change

-Instacart is among the companies striving to take action for diverse change.
-After the death of George Floyd and the political uproar demanding change transpired, they pledged to invest the $1 million to take a more internal look into themselves.
+Instacart is among the companies striving to diversify their workforce.
+After the death of George Floyd and the political uproar demanding change, they pledged $1 million to start their own internal diversification program.
+The company has shown accountability within their ranks, which has affected how they hire and train employees.